TiwariShreya05/Breast-Cancer/README.md

 # Breast-Cancer
 Breast Cancer Prediction using Neural Networks with TensorFlow &amp; Keras for binary classification of tumors (malignant vs benign).

+# 🩺 Breast Cancer Prediction using Deep Learning

+## 📖 Overview
+This project focuses on predicting whether a tumor is **malignant** or **benign** using a Neural Network model built with TensorFlow and Keras.
+The model is trained on a breast cancer dataset and demonstrates the application of deep learning in healthcare diagnostics.

+---

+## 🎯 Objective
+To develop a machine learning model that can accurately classify tumors and assist in early detection of breast cancer.

+---

+## 📊 Dataset
+- Breast Cancer dataset (from Scikit-learn)
+- Contains features such as:
+  - Radius
+  - Texture
+  - Perimeter
+  - Area
+  - Smoothness
+  - Concavity
+  - Symmetry
+- Target:
+  - 0 → Malignant
+  - 1 → Benign

+---

+## ⚙️ Tech Stack
+- Python
+- TensorFlow
+- Keras
+- NumPy
+- Scikit-learn
+- Matplotlib

+---

+## 🧠 Model Architecture
+- Input Layer (30 features)
+- Dense Layer with ReLU activation
+- Output Layer with Sigmoid activation (Binary Classification)

+---

+## 🔄 Workflow
+1. Data Loading
+2. Data Preprocessing (Normalization & Standardization)
+3. Model Building
+4. Model Training
+5. Model Evaluation
+6. Prediction on New Data

+---

+## 📈 Results
+- Achieved high accuracy on test data
+- Model successfully classifies tumors as malignant or benign

+---

+## 📊 Evaluation Metrics
+- Accuracy
+- Confusion Matrix
+- Precision & Recall
+- F1-Score

+---

+## ▶️ How to Run
+1. Open the notebook in Google Colab
+2. Run all cells step-by-step
+3. View training results and predictions

+---

+## 🔍 Sample Prediction
+The model takes input features of a tumor and predicts whether it is:
+- **Malignant (Cancerous)**
+- **Benign (Non-Cancerous)**

+---

+## 💡 Key Learnings
+- Understanding of Neural Networks
+- Data preprocessing techniques
+- Model evaluation methods
+- Real-world application of AI in healthcare

+---

+## 🚀 Future Improvements
+- Hyperparameter tuning
+- Use of advanced models (e.g., CNN, ensemble methods)
+- Deployment as a web application

+---

+## 👩‍💻 Author
+**Shreya Tiwari**
+B.Tech AI/ML Student

+---

+## ⭐ Acknowledgements
+- TensorFlow & Keras Documentation
+- Scikit-learn Dataset